Joe Erwin: Community service

 Erwin is an Ernst & Young Entrepreneur of the Year Award Winner, was inducted into Greenville Tech's Entrepreneurs Forum in 2000 and is a member of the Clemson University Entrepreneurs' Roundtable.
 He served on the Executive Committee of the Greenville Chamber of Commerce, and was a member of South Carolina Governor Jim Hodges' Commission on Teacher Quality.

 In September 2008 Erwin was elected to the national board of the Partnership for a Drug-Free America.
-He also serves on the Boards of the Upstate Alliance and the BI-LO Charity Classic, and served as 2008 upstate campaign co-chair for the United Negro College Fund.
+He also serves on the boards of the Upstate Alliance and the BI-LO Charity Classic, and served as 2008 upstate campaign co-chair for the United Negro College Fund.
 He is a graduate of the Diversity Leadership Academy at Furman University.

-Food for Thought

-In 2008, Joe Erwin and members of Erwin-Penland's leadership team created and hosted the first annual Food for Thought conference.
-This event brought leaders from around the country to Greenville for an experiential "unconventional convention," showcasing and inspiring creative thinking across business, non-profit, artistic, educational and culinary endeavors.